formalco/pulumi-formal/README.md

 ## Configuration

-The following configuration points are available for the `formal` provider:
+No configuration points are currently available for the `formal` provider.

-- `formal:region` (environment: `FORMAL_REGION`) - the region in which to deploy resources

 ## Reference